 Renaissance in 2015

-During the year 2015, after a decade of inactivity, the FIFUSA resumed life and presented itself as the International Federation of Microfutsal » 3x3 and 4x4 (playing in teams of three or four players).
-It organises the European competitions with the European futsal Union (UEFS).
+During the year 2015, after a decade of inactivity, the FIFUSA resumed life and presented itself as the International Federation of Microfutsal » 3x3, 4x4 and 5x5 (playing in teams of three, four and five players).
+It organizes the European competitions with the European futsal Union (UEFS).

 In 2017, the AMF excluded UEFS from its membership which offered FIFUSA a partner in Europe to revive the original association.
 Thus, the two entities Co-organize the 6th World Championship of Futsal clubs in early November.